Lopfi/Lopfi/README.md

 ### Hi there 👋
 I'm Robin Dorst but you may know me by my nickname Lopfi.
+I  really enjoy working on projects that help me learn new things and technologies so that Iam constantly improving my own skillset.
+I'm a fullstack developer but also like to work on Discord bots MC-Plugins or more hardware related projects with microcontrollers and IoT.

 ### About Me